moatazeldebsy/sauce-labs-app-automate-action/README.md

 1. `Sauce Labs Access Key`: A service account is a special kind of account with specific permissions to authenticate with the Cloud Platform when used on a virtual machine for continuous integration.

-2. `ARG SPEC File`: A YAML argument file that lists out all of the configurations for Firebase Test Lab.
-In this file, you can specify the test APK, filter the tests, select virtual or physical devices and indicate the type of test to perform.
+2. `ARG SPEC File`: A YAML argument file that lists out all of the configurations for Sauce Labs Runner.
+In this file, you can specify the APK, test APK , select virtual devices , the data center location and indicate the type of test to perform.

 <br>